russellsdickerson/russellsdickerson.github.io/_portfolio/portfolio-2.md

 ## Overview

-This project investigates the stabilization of an inverted pendulum on a cart—an archetypal example in nonlinear control theory—through both linear and nonlinear control techniques.
-The work comprises dimensionless modeling, linearization, full-state feedback design, and observer-based compensator implementation.
+This project investigates the stabilization of an inverted pendulum on a cart using both linear and nonlinear control techniques.
+Specifically, it is comprised of modeling, linearization, full-state feedback design, observer-based compensator implementation, and system simulation.

 ## System Modeling